First of all, in the military, a urinalysis is constitutional if it is based upon probable cause. Military Rule of Evidence 312 (d) and 315.

 In cases where the test was conducted without probable cause, the exceptions to the probable cause requirement apply.
 There are lots of exceptions – good faith exception, exigent circumstances exceptions, etc.

-Most positive urinalysis’ in the military are the result of “random” inspections.
+Most positive urinalysis’ in the military is the result of “random” inspections.
 Military Rule of Evidence 313 (b) permits random inspections.
 Sometimes we can challenge the authority of the commander to order the inspection.
 Every now and then a civilian employee orders the inspection or some person other than the commander.

 It’s not uncommon for subterfuge to be used in ordering a urinalysis.
 The classic example is the first sergeant who takes steps to initiate a urinalysis based on rumors.
 Under US v.
 Campbell, 41 M.J.
 177 (C.M.A.
 1994) that inspection probably will not hold up.